TACKLE Racism in Grassroots Football

 Challenge

-In recent years, a steadily growing number of initiatives around Europe that aim to combat racism in sport are being observed.
-However, the vast majority of these actions mainly focus on professional sport and football and not in amateur football (including youth football) where similar incidents also appear in amateur football (including youth football).
+In recent years, a steadily growing number of initiatives around Europe aiming to combat racism in sport can be observed.
+However, the vast majority of these initiatives mainly focus on professional sport and football and not amateur football (including youth football) where similar incidents also appear.

-Football, as the most popular sport, can act as driving force to bring the community together, transcending social or ethnic divisions.
+Football, as the most popular sport, can act as driving force for community, transcending social or ethnic divisions.
 Within this context, grassroots football and local football clubs should provide a safe place, where everybody comes together behind a common sense, a common goal.
 To achieve this, football coaches and managers in grassroots football should be able to proactively manage and prevent racism, xenophobia, and other forms of intolerance.

 Innovation

-Tackle aims at combatting racism and xenophobia in football, mostly in grassroots football, by empowering directly people working at the forefront of football, the staff, coaches and trainers of grassroots football to become agents of inclusion.
-To achieve this, Tackle ensures that the values of diversity and respect are embedded in their trainings, their interactions with their players and opponents as well as the workings of the clubs or teams they are involved in.
+Tackle aims at combatting racism and xenophobia in football, mostly in grassroots football, by directly empowering people working at the forefront of football, staff, coaches and trainers of grassroots football to become agents of inclusion.
+To achieve this, Tackle ensures that the values of diversity and respect are embedded in their trainings, their interactions with their players and opponents as well as the operation of the clubs or teams they are involved in.

 Action